Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Relax, I know what you mean."
 He assured her.
 "We all wanna make the world a better place.
 Fuckin’ sucks that some ways just ain’t open to women.
 Fuckin’ biology."

 He said it with a half-smile that made her laugh a little.
 It was *good* to be talking again.
-"Yeah… I mean, I don’t think I’d suit the military."
+"Yeah...
+I mean, I don’t think I’d suit the military."

 "What makes you say that?"